-If nonviolence is, as Miki believes, "a way of being and living that orients, in thought, word, and deed, towards integrating love, truth, and courage in individual and collective action aimed at preserving what serves life and at challenging what doesn't to transform itself so the human family can realign with life," then facilitation is one clear path of bringing nonviolence to the world.
+Miki believes that nonviolence is a way of being and living that orients us in all our thoughts, words and deeds toward the integration of truth, love and courage.
+All nonviolent individual and collective actions are aimed at preserving what serves life and challenging what does not.
+Facilitation is one clear path for bringing nonviolence to the world!

 How can we act now, as facilitators, as if the world of our dreams, the Beloved Community, is already in place?

 This course is designed to support you in moving towards more capacity in this area.

 The course is comprised of three sessions.

 - CLARITY OF PURPOSE: You are a human among humans, with a different purpose from anyone else, which is to support the group, not what you want

 - HUMILITY: You do not "know" anything; and you are the only one who can decide moment by moment how to respond to what is happening